rockdaboot/wget2/docs/wget2.md

   Affirmative options can be negated by prepending the `--no-` to the option name; negative options can be negated by omitting the `--no-` prefix.
 This might seem superfluous - if the default for an affirmative option is to not do something, then why provide a way to explicitly turn it off?
 But the startup file may in fact change the default.
-  For instance, using `timestamping = on` in `.wgetrc` makes Wget2 download updated files only.
+  For instance, using `timestamping = on` in `.wget2rc` makes Wget2 download updated files only.
   Using `--no-timestamping` is the only way to restore the factory default from the command line.